Sydney-Informatics-Hub/geopython/_episodes/01a-fundamentals.md

-Or really, just [search](http://letmegooglethat.com/?q=numpy+loadtxt) the function!
+Or really, [search](http://letmegooglethat.com/?q=numpy+loadtxt) the function!
 Online documentation and discussion boards are filled with great content.

 ## Exploring your data
 #### It is often a good idea to look at the data to have some idea of what you are working with